A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: -Approximation with Extra Centers

 We are given two solutions $(\calH, f,u)$ and $(\calH', f, u)$ on the same parameters $f,u$ that sandwich $k$.
 Moreover, if we let $\calH = (H_1, \ldots, H_L)$ and $\calH' = (H'_1, \ldots, H'_{L'})$, then $H_i = H'_i$ for $i= 1, \ldots, p-1$ and $H_p \neq H'_p$.
 In addition $H_p$ and $H'_p$ only contain regular facilities.

 In this step of \mergealg, we increase the common prefix of $H_p$ and $H'_p$ by ``slowly'' modifying $H'_p$.
-As $H_p$ only contain regular facilities, we let $H_p = \langle i_1, i_2, \ldots, i_\ell \rangle$.
+Recall that $H_p$ only contains regular facilities: let $H_p = \langle i_1, i_2, \ldots, i_\ell \rangle$.
 Moreover, as the parameters $(f,u)$ are clear from the context, we omit them in the following when, e.g., calling the procedures \completesol and \completesequence.